 In response to the “mime and deportment” classes, which Alan taught during that first year, Tom embarked on studying ballet after returning to the Bay Area.
 He studied dance for the rest of the decade, then transitioned to working in restaurants with chefs Jeremiah Tower and, later, Joyce Goldstein.
 In the mid-90s Tom changed careers again, beginning a practice in graphic facilitation which he continues today.
 In 2012, Tom and his family moved to Glen Ellen, California, where he works whenever possible on the garden and beginning orchard.
 There’s always more to do than there is time, but as Alan used to say, “No mini-mini!,” by which he meant, "Never do things in a small way."

 Note: These notebook entries were made by Tom at the Covelo Garden in the Spring of 1974.
 In sending them to us here at alan-chadwick.org, he emphasizes that this was the journal of a first-year apprentice.
 So while he was attempting to be as accurate as possible, these pages may contain some errors of spellings, amounts of fertilization, and so on.
-Nevertheless, he hopes that, despite these limitations, they will prove to be a useful record in the historical legacy of Alan Chadwick.
+Nevertheless, despite these limitations, they will clearly prove to be a useful record in the historical legacy of Alan Chadwick.

 Note to page 41: Tom Benthin indicates that there is very likely an error in the amount of wood ash Alan recommended here.
 More likely 1/4 trowel or less is the appropriate amount.